Australian Citizenship Day, 17 September

 Schools, organisations and community groups are also encouraged to organise special events and activities.

 Australia is one of the most culturally diverse nations in the world.
-Since 1949, we have welcomed over five million new citizens to our shores.
+Since 1949, we have welcomed more than 6 million new citizens to our shores.

 Our Australian citizenship is the common bond which unites us all.

 Through our Australian citizenship, we have a commitment to respect and uphold the values of Australian society which are:

 - respect for the freedom and dignity of the individual;